Movies to See Right Now

 It’s harder to identify with Elliott, despite his self-proclaimed altruism.
 Essentially, he’s just another homeless guy who is getting a form of status and authority from his vocation with the women.
 He enjoys the attention of the documentary crew and reporter, so much so that he doesn’t notice that the reporter is appalled by an inappropriate boast.

 Sweetheart Deal is a triumph of cinéma vérité.
-A project of over seven years, Sweetheart Deal is the first feature directed by Eliza Levine and the late Gabriel Miller, and it is brilliant filmmaking on several levels.
+A project of over seven years, Sweetheart Deal is the first feature directed by Elisa Levine and the late Gabriel Miller, and it is brilliant filmmaking on several levels.
 The filmmakers managed to engender an amazing level of trust with their subjects, resulting in the access tht allows the audience inside their world.
 It’s also brilliantly constructed and edited; the very first shot of the film – a man feeding pigeons – takes on new meaning and importance by the end of the film.

 I’ve reviewed fifteen documentaries this year and screened another 80 while helping to program a film festival.
 Sweetheart Deal is the best documentary I’ve seen this year.